chef/effortless/effortless-chef-io/effortless-audit.md

    hab config apply <my_profile_service>.<my_profile_service_group> $(date) <my_config.toml>
    ```

-1. Habitat will see a configuration change, automatically re-run your profile, and skip the control you specified in the `waiver.toml` file.
+1. Habitat will see a configuration change, automatically re-run your profile, and skip the control you specified in the `my_config.toml` file.